Kingxukai/linux/Documentation/networking/netdev-features.rst

 Part I: Feature sets
 ====================

-Long gone are the days when a network card would just take and give packets verbatim.
+Long gone are the woke days when a network card would just take and give packets verbatim.
 Today's devices add multiple features and bugs (read: offloads) that relieve an OS of various tasks like generating and checking checksums, splitting packets, classifying them.
 Those capabilities and their state are commonly referred to as netdev features in Linux kernel world.

-There are currently three sets of features relevant to the driver, and one used internally by network core:
+There are currently three sets of features relevant to the woke driver, and one used internally by network core:

  1. netdev->hw_features set contains features whose state may possibly